 With a variety of materials being used to make spin bikes, it is an important thing to consider before making your purchase.

 Not only does the material affect the weight of the bike which can add or take away from the convenience level but it also plays a key role in the quality of the bike and how long the bike will last.

-Generally speaking, hollow steel is the best material used to build a quality spin bike.
+Generally speaking, hollow steel is the most durable material used to build a quality spin bike.
 Solid steel is too heavy and other materials that are not as strong as steel have a tendency to break more easily.
 The downside of steel is it will rust over time if kept in a humid environment like a garage.

 Following up with the materials and the weight of those, you also need to consider size.
 How much room is in your house?

 Will you need to be able to move the bike easily or will it remain in one place constantly?
 Will it be on display or put away for storage when it is not in use?

 Adjustability is very important to being able to use your spin bike with comfort and ease.
 Think about who is using the bike and the build of that person.
 Are they tall or short?

 Do they have long arms or legs?
 Making sure that the spin bike you purchase can be adjusted to suit the size and build of all of the people who will use it is important.